nowtec/nowCRM/CONTRIBUTING.md

 If you find a bug or want to propose an improvement, please [create an issue](https://github.com/nowtec/nowCRM/issues/new) and describe:

-* Expected vs actual behavior
+* Expected vs. actual behavior.
-* Steps to reproduce
+* Steps to reproduce.
-* Environment details (Node version, OS, affected service)
+* Environment details (Node version, OS, affected service).

 ---